-SMART (Start Making A Reader Today) is the state’s largest volunteer-based nonprofit literacy organization.
-SMART partners with schools around the state and engages community volunteers to read one-on-one with nearly 11,000 PreK through 3rd grade children annually, helping strengthen literacy skills and encourage a love of reading.
+SMART Reading is seeking a full-time Program Manager for our programs and operations in east Multnomah County.
+SMART Reading is the state’s largest volunteer-based nonprofit literacy organization.
+We partner with schools around the state and engage community volunteers to read one-on-one with nearly 11,000 PreK through 3rd grade children annually, helping strengthen literacy skills and encourage a love of reading.
 Participating children also receive new books each month to keep in order to begin building their own personal library.

-When you join SMART, you join a team that shares your commitment to making this important work happen.
-Your position as a Program Manager for the Portland Metro area will focus on leading a caseload of SMART program sites, recruiting, training and managing volunteers, creating strong partnerships with schoolsand ensuring SMART Program Standards are met.
-The Program Manager will be based out of our downtown Portland office, and will work with the Metro Area team.
+When you join SMART Reading, you join a team that shares your commitment to making this important work happen.
+Your position as a Program Manager will focus on leading a caseload of program sites, recruiting, training and managing volunteers, creating strong partnerships with schools and ensuring SMART Reading Program Standards are met.
+The Program Manager will be based out of our Portland office, and will work with the Metro Area team.

-The ideal candidate will have a passion for supporting children’s literacy, a strong commitment to equity, and stellar relationships skills to support volunteer management and school relations.
+The ideal candidate will have a passion for supporting children’s literacy, a strong commitment to equity, and stellar relationship development skills to support volunteer management and school relations.

 If that’s you, here’s what we can offer:

 - A team of equally-committed, passionate and experienced individuals.

 - Plenty of opportunity to put your creativity and ideas to good use.
 (We’ve got great systems but we’re always interested in improvement.)

 - A salary in the range of high 30’s and a generous benefits package.